a-schaefers/themelios/README.md

 _NOTE: The username/repo-name shortcut only works for Github repos.
 Non-Github repos must provide the full remote._

 **TL;DR. Feed Themelios a git repository url that contains a [configuration.sh](https://github.com/a-schaefers/themelios/blob/testing/example_configuration.sh) file:**

+## [non-]Issues

+### fetchTarball currently does not work ...
+While Themelios aims to fail gracefully, if the initial bootstrap fails and if there is not an error in your nix files, one commonly known cause of failure is use of fetchTarball.
+Using fetchTarball does not work during new NixOS installations.
+This is not Themelios' fault!
+Here's the NixOS bug that is already reported: https://github.com/NixOS/nix/issues/2405

+### home-manager: a common source of bootstrap fails
+At present, if the bootstrap fails due to home-manager, I comment out home-manager section of my configuration in /mnt during the initial bootstrap.
+Once rebooted, (and so out of the chroot), then I uncomment it and nixos-rebuild switch again.

 ## Tips & Tricks